- INSIDE ATHLETICS

 - FOR THE STUDENTS

-Jim Paquette is in his third academic year as Assistant Vice President/Director of Athletics at Loyola University Maryland after beginning his tenure at the school on April 1, 2010.
-He previously spent 16 years on the athletic leadership team at Boston College where he served as Associate Athletics Director for Development since 2002.
+Jim Paquette is in his fourth academic year as Assistant Vice President/Director of Athletics at Loyola University Maryland after being appointed in February 2010.
+He previously spent 16 years on the athletic leadership team at Boston College.

-Unprecedented success came to the Loyola Department of Athletics during the 2011-2012 season.
+Unprecedented success came to the Loyola Department of Athletics during the 2011-2012 season and the Baltimore Sun called it "The Year of the Hound".

-Loyola advanced to the NCAA Tournament for the first time since 1994, setting attendance records along the way.
-The Greyhounds recorded the first back-to-back sellouts of Reitz Arena since the facility opened in 1984, and men's basketball season ticket revenue rose by more than 50-percent with single-game sales going up over 30-percent.
+The Loyola men's basketball team won a school Division I record 24 games, the school's second Metro Atlantic Athletic Conference title and advanced to the NCAA Tournament for the first time since 1994.
+The Greyhounds set attendance records along the way and recorded the first back-to-back sellouts of Reitz Arena since the facility opened in 1984.

 The men's lacrosse team won the first NCAA Division I Championship in school history, tying the NCAA record with 18 wins in the process.
-A sprint to the championship on Memorial Day delivered attention to the athletic department only rivaled by the men's basketball run earlier in the year.
+Loyola became only the 9th school to capture a Men's Division 1 Lacrosse Championship.

 Loyola's men's athletic department finished tied for 10th in the Capital One College Cup, the highest finish ever for a school with fewer than 4,000 students.

-During his first two years on the Evergreen campus, the Loyola Athletic Department had a number of high-water performances in competition, academics and fundraising.
+During his first two years on the Evergreen campus, the Loyola Athletic Department had a number of high-water performances in competition, academics, attendance and revenue.

 In February 2012, Loyola announced its first all-sport athletic apparel sponsorship deal with Baltimore-based Under Armour.
 A world-class brand, Under Armour has helped give Greyhound student-athletes a competitive advantage, and this partnership helps strengthen the Loyola brand with consistent, high-performance gear from head-to-toe.